 But despite it being a fundamentally pointless idea, I couldn’t get rid of it.
 A servo set up as a rear paddle of a canoe could control direction and momentum so why not a wheel?
 I thought about doing something like a ‘wheel paddle’ that would work a bit like a skate, pushing laterally to roll forward and varying the angle to each side to control direction, but that seemed like a copout somehow so I thought about more classic wheel\axle setups.
 This design is optimized for simplicity- lol… what that means is this is the minimum effort required to satisfy my weird compulsion to demonstrate this is possible, knowing I have no intention of taking it any further than that.

-So the drive is a simple ratcheting wheel rig with the teeth angled to turn the wheel on only one stroke direction.
+So the drive is a kind of rack and pinion thing with the teeth angled to turn the wheel on only one stroke direction.
+I should have used a little ratchet catch but didn’t.
 I’d seen more complex ‘mechanical rectifier’ setups that could drive on both strokes, but meh.
 I went with the T bar steering setup so you could kind of ‘set’ the direction and just work the servo around it so you can go straight and make smooth turns.
 Other options were to keep the steering connected to the servo but that would force it to always move in a serpentine pattern.

 This obviously wasn’t a success, but I don’t think I can call it a failure either.
 Like a lot of my projects it kind of works in a way and if someone with more skill and determination took a stab it could probably be cool little demo thing.
 Anyway- it’s something I did so I could stop thinking about doing it so now I guess I’m done and I can do another thing.